 - Late dropoffs cannot be accommodated due to doctors beginning surgery

 - The exact pick up time will be scheduled with a technician at the time of drop off.
-Cats will typically be picked up between 4 and 4:30 and dogs can be picked up between 3 and 4:30.
-Latest pickup time is 5pm.
+Cats will typically be picked up at 4:30pm and dogs can be picked up at 4:00pm Latest pickup time is 5pm.

 * If you need to cancel your appointment, please contact the Pet Refuge ABC Clinic at least 24 hours prior to your appointment.*